Skip to main content

 Introduction

 The 2023 Climate Action Plan sets a target of meeting 80% of electricity demand from renewable sources by 2030.
 Beyond this, a pathway to eliminate greenhouse gas emissions from the electricity system in Ireland has yet to be defined.
 The Department of Environment, Climate and Communications has asked SEAI to lead on developing an evidence-based pathway, or choice of robust alternative pathways, for decarbonising the Irish electricity system after 2030.
-SEAI will develop the pathway informed by research and engaging with a wide cohort of stakeholders to build consensus.
+SEAI will develop the pathway based on rigorous research and engaging with a wide cohort of stakeholders to build consensus.

 Work plan

-- Pre-screen electricity generation, storage and services technologies for inclusion in power sector portfolios based on their performance against economic, technical, environmental and social criteria in the Irish context.
+1. Assess electricity generation, storage and services technologies for inclusion in power sector portfolios based on their performance against economic, technical, environmental and social criteria in the Irish context.

-- Quantify the total investment and operational cost of pursuing alternative power sector decarbonisation pathways, and the economic impacts on the electricity market and consumers.
+4. Quantify the total investment and operational cost of pursuing alternative power sector decarbonisation pathways, and the economic impacts on the electricity market and consumers.

 Stakeholder engagement

-In 2024, SEAI will establish:
+In Q2 2025, SEAI will establish:

-- a stakeholder forum to incorporate the views of a wide range of stakeholders, both within the power sector and closely related sectors affected by the decarbonization of the power sector
+• a Stakeholder Forum to incorporate the views of a wide range of stakeholders, both within the power sector and closely related sectors affected by the decarbonization of the power sector.
+It will largely consist of thematic or problem-based workshops to resolve underpinning issues where specialist judgement or data is needed to progress analysis.

 Register your interest